This blog post was originally posted on March 18, 2019 and was updated on January 26, 2021.

 And what if you want more than one portion?
 “Pay attention to quantities,” he warned.
 “Once you add more pasta, it’s a chain reaction, and the ingredients and heat will react differently.”
 He knows this all too well—sometimes he gets an order for one plate of gricia, other times it’s ten for the same table.

 These pastas ain’t going anywhere.
 Restaurants, school caffeterias, bars and countless home kitchens serve them every day.

 Everyone has their version, sometimes tweaked.
 For example, Roman-Jewish MeAT keeps it kosher by replacing the guanciale in their carbonara.
 Some chefs try to perfect the base recipes, others transform them.
 This is a great video which shows three different chefs’ interpretations of carbonara, with recipes.

 However, these dishes have also become classic flavor combinations, ready to be riffed on.
 At Da Danilo, you can get meatballs all’amatriciana.
 At VyTA, you can get a steak tartare with a “cream” of carbonara.
 And cacio e pepe is on everything from potato chips to pizza.

 Rome is not known for having a particularly innovative food scene.
 But these little homages show what kind of city it is—rooted in the past but with the confidence to face the future.

-Wondering which three?
+Wondering which ones?
 There’s only one way to find out…

 Despite the name, Giancarlo was actually born and raised in Boston.
 He now lives in Rome, where he works as a freelance journalist.
 Passionate about Rome’s food, history and culture, he can usually be found with a good book and, depending on the time of day, an espresso or an Aperol Spritz.
 Never Campari.